oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Considerations on Nested Data in SD-JWTs {#nested_data}

-Being JSON, an object in an SD-JWT payload MAY contain key-value pairs where the value is another object or objects MAY be elements in arrays.
+Being JSON, an object in an SD-JWT payload MAY contain name-value pairs where the value is another object or objects MAY be elements in arrays.
 In SD-JWT, the Issuer decides for each claim individually, on each level of the JSON, whether the claim should be selectively disclosable or not.
 This choice can be made on each level independent from whether keys higher in the hierarchy are selectively disclosable.

 From this it follows that the `_sd` key containing digests MAY appear multiple times in an SD-JWT, and likewise, there MAY be multiple arrays within the